 Enjoy a morning lecture with presentations, on female reproduction/breeding; reproductive anatomy/physiology, breeding/pregnancy diagnosis options, gestational development and much more!
 Afternoon wet-lab using uterine simulators, will challenge registrants to diagnose the contents of the uterus, discuss a proposed delivery plan, identify and correct dystocias to deliver the cria safely.

-Invaluable emergency training, and a lot of fun!
 Some of our guests comments: "Very informative lecture.
-Excellent wet lab" -- "Food was very good, and staff was excellent.""Class was worth a million-when it came time to correct my first dystocia!"
+Excellent wet lab" -- "Food was very good, and staff was excellent."
+"Class was worth a million-when it came time to correct my first dystocia!"

 Course-book and breakfast and lunch provided.
 Class size very limited.
 9:30 am-6 pm.
 Course fee will include course book.
 Workshop fee is refundable should the attendee purchase alpacas or breedings to any of Island Alpaca fully owned herd sires.